Alain Sargeant

-Alain Issa Omari Sargeant (born 27 November 1995) is a footballer who plays as a defender for Simcoe County Rovers FC in League1 Ontario.
+Alain Osondu Sargeant (born 27 November 1995) is a footballer who plays as a defender who plays for Unionville Milliken SC in League1 Ontario.
 Born in Canada, he represents the Saint Kitts and Nevis national team.

 Early life

 Sargeant began his career with North Toronto Nitros, playing for the club from 2007 until 2010.
 He was selected for the Toronto Soccer Association District team in 2007, as well as the Region 3 Regional Team in 2007 and 2008.
 He then represented Ajax Gunners 95 in 2010 and 2011.
 Sargeant attended Bill Crothers Secondary School, where he played for the high school team for two years.
 During that time he featured for the Toronto FC Academy, having joined in 2011.

 Sargeant was nominated for Canadian Soccer League Defender of the Year that same season, as well as finishing as an Under-17 Adidas Generation Cup finalist.
 After a successful season, Sargeant clinched the Canadian Soccer League Second Division title with the Toronto FC Academy.